Detecting regime transitions in time series using dynamic mode decomposition: Applications

 Figure~\ref{f.SHdata} shows an instance of a good reconstruction error $\E\approx 322$ for $r=6$.
 The reconstruction error $\E$ for the whole period 1948--2017 is shown for $r\le 16$ in Figure~\ref{f.SHE}.
 We observe an increased error around the optimal reconstruction error $r=6$ for the years around 1970.
 To quantify this we evaluate again the moving average $\mathcal{N}_{\rm{DMD}}$ of the number of $r$-values with acceptable reconstruction accuracy with $\E \le 400$ between $7\le r \le 16$ (the average is performed over ten years).
 By construction $\mathcal{N}_{\rm{DMD}}\le 16-7+1=10$.
 There is a clear dip in $\mathcal{N}_{\rm{DMD}}$ around 1970, suggesting transitory dynamics, consistent with the observed regime change associated with a decrease of blocking instances \cite{OKane13a,OKane13b}.
 Noticeable, the reconstruction error increases continuously after 1990.
-This may be due to further hitherto unidentified slow transitory dynamics.
+This may be due to further hitherto unidentified slow transitory dynamics or to a higher degree of nonlinearity of the dynamics.